dreamcatcher-tech/network/Inbox/2024-01-30 1011 how to use git repos in deno.md

 Making a separate set of isolates that act like a persistent filesystem ?
 So reading from paths etc would be handled by this set of services.
 They could be accessed using browser or with clouds.
 They could provide triggers.

+If the user generates another commit, while a server side commit is in progress, the users side wins.
+Force only one browser tab to be active in the session at once time, else hard to trace.

+Store the commit hash and branch names of each repo in kv, and trigger based on them.
+Then store the full repo down in the browser, so that the isolate can use the browser as its filesystem.

+This way, access is always done using the users credentials.
+For the isolate to operate, it has to retrieve info from the users browser via socketio or similar.
 # V1
 isolate pulls the latest commit from gh.